The 'jungle boy' born in a bush who went from SIA steward to aspiring social worker

 But it was also during this period that he first began to realise his experience of childhood was different from that of others, particularly during Sunday visits to church services outside the home.

-"I could see all these other kids (with) two parents; they always have nice clothes to wear.
-They don't have to eat the food at the fellowship hall.
-They get to go out for lunch," said Mr Dino.
+"I could see all these other kids (with) two parents; they always have nice clothes to wear," said Mr Dino.

+"They don't have to eat the food at the fellowship hall.
+They get to go out for lunch."

 In 2009, another tragedy ruptured Mr Dino's life.